Isutzu/OnTime/README.md

 **OnTime** is a simple alarm application for Android.
-At work I have 30min for taking lunch so I use this app to keep track of the time The alarm is set up to fire by default 30min after the activation but this time can be changed and use it as a general purpose alarm.(this is a working progress feature.
+At work I have 30min for taking lunch so I use this app to keep track of the time The alarm is set up to fire by default 30min after the activation but this time can be changed and use it as a general purpose alarm.

 **The current version of the app is on the simple_UI branch**